Last reviewed on 21st July 2023 by Martin Alexander (Mortgage Advisor)

-If you’re rebuilding your barn, rather than converting it, it’s likely you’ll need full planning permission.
-Furthermore, you’ll need a self-build mortgage, rather than a mortgage for a barn conversion.
+If you’re rebuilding your barn rather than converting it, you’ll likely need full planning permission.
+Furthermore, you’ll need a self-build mortgage rather than a mortgage for a barn conversion.
 Permitted development rights only apply to conversions rather than complete rebuilds.

-There’s no doubt you’ll consult an architect to help you with your project.
-They’ll also inform you of whether or not you’ll need planning permission.
+You’ll undoubtedly consult an architect to help you with your project.
+They’ll also inform you of whether you’ll need planning permission.

 Can I get a mortgage for a barn that has agricultural restrictions?